Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And just as a note for those that are looking at Princeton’s Self-Paced option, they do offer a “GRE Premium Prep” study book, which can be purchased through Amazon.
 They market this standalone book as an alternative to their prep courses, but we’re pretty skeptical of this claim.
 We purchased the book, and although it does contain written lessons, practice problems and some practice tests, we really only found the study book to be the functional equivalent of a supplement, as it doesn’t come close to providing the comprehensive curriculum of the prep course itself, or what is needed to perform well on the GRE.
 So we would suggest giving that book a look only as a complement to the Self-Paced course.

 GRE Practice Tests

-Both Magoosh and Princeton offer practice tests that are excellent at replicating the actual GRE test.
-They both provide GRE exam-style questions and real test day experience through their simulated computer programs that use adaptive technology that increases in difficulty as you perform better – similar to the real GRE.
+Both Magoosh and Princeton offer practice tests that are close replications the actual GRE.
+For one, they both provide GRE exam-style questions and real test day experience through their simulated computer programs that use adaptive technology that increases in difficulty as you perform better – similar to the real GRE.

 User Experience & Interface

 Content of any prep course is important, but equally important is the delivery of the content – and both Magoosh and Princeton do an excellent job in the form of their delivery.
 Magoosh’s dashboard, interface and user experience are all above and beyond what you would expect from a budget friendly prep course.
 The dashboard is clean, simple and offers direct access to many helpful tools.
 From the homepage you’re just a click away from suggested lessons, including “Quick Practice” options that allow you to immediately jump into practice problem sets.
 Overall, the look is sharp with excellent user functionality.